RabiaGondur/MM-GPVAE/README.md

 - scipy 1.9.0
 - scikit-learn 1.1.1
 ```
+## To run Fourier MM-GPVAE with MNIST without any flags:

+1) Download the full MNIST dataset from the internet.
+Once you have the dataset, put its path to the ```PATH``` variable in the data_generator.py.
+2) Create a python environment with the packages listed above.
+3) Generate the modified MNIST data using data_generator.py, make sure to set ```NO_ZOOM``` to False.
+4) Make sure that you uncommented the MMGPVAE hyperparameters in hyperparams.py
+5) Run mmgpvae_without_flags.py

-## To run Fourier MM-GPVAE with MNIST dataset:
+## To run Fourier MM-GPVAE and its varients with MNIST dataset:

 1) Download the full MNIST dataset from the internet.
 Once you have the dataset, put its path to the ```PATH``` variable in the data_generator.py.
 2) Create a python environment with the packages listed above.